ircdocs/modern-irc/_includes/modern-appendix.md

 Sent to an [operator](#operators) which has just successfully issued a {% message REHASH %} command.
 The text used in the last param of this message may vary.

-{% numericheader ERR_INPUTTOOLONG %}

-      "<client> :Input line was too long"

-Indicates a given line does not follow the specified size limits (512 bytes for the main section, 4094 or 8191 bytes for the tag section).

 {% numericheader ERR_UNKNOWNERROR %}

       "<client> <command>{ <subcommand>} :<info>"